-Question from Keith: I upgraded my Windows 7 computer to Windows 10 shortly after it was released, and like a dummy I didn’t write down the license key for it.
+Question from Keith: I updated my Windows 7 computer to Windows 10 a while back, and like a dummy I didn’t write down the license key for it.

 The hard drive in this machine went bad and I replaced it with a 1TB SSD.
 The bad drive appears to be completely dead because it doesn’t make any noise at all.

-After I installed the SSD I downloaded the Windows 10 files and put them on a thumb drive with the instructions they provided.
+I have already installed the SSD I and downloaded the Windows 10 files onto a thumb drive with the instructions they provided.

-The thing is, I know I’ll need the license key to activate Windows 10 after I install it, but I don’t have it.
+The thing is, I’ll need the license key to activate Windows 10 after I install it, right?
+But I don’t have it.